 Updated on Thursday, October 1, 2020

 The humble checking account may not offer rewards, cash back or many of the other perks offered by ritzy credit cards, but it remains the cornerstone of your financial life.
 Nobody likes paying monthly maintenance fees, so why not pick a free checking account that does away with them altogether?

-Below, we’ve selected nine of the best free checking accounts (presented in no particular order) by scouring our database for products meeting the following criteria:
+Below, we’ve selected nine of the best free checking accounts by scouring our database for products meeting the following criteria: